I've been in the fitness world long enough to understand that the success of any workout depends on what you do beforehand.

 1. Cut Down Sleep Time

-Researchers believe sleep deprivation reduces fitness efficiency because working out feels more difficult .
+This aligns with research from the Journal of Science and Medicine in Sports, which states that sleep deprivation reduces fitness efficiency because working out feels more difficult. .

 2. Skip Warm-ups